JaimieHemmings/HTML-CSS-Project/README.md

 ### Bugs and Solutions

 1. The use of the `view()` CSS function can be used with `animation-timeline`.
 However, it has limited availability across the major browsers.
 At the time of writing this document, it is only supported on Chrome and Edge.
 Regardless, the usage of this CSS function does not cause any issues when viewed in Firefox or Safari but does provide additional aesthetic enhancements for users on Chrome and Edge and so I have decide to commit to the usage of this CSS function.
 Additionally, in future, I imagine that Safari and Firefox will be updated to be compatible with the `view()` CSS function.
+Although, in order to attempt to minimise issues with the usage of this feature on Firefox and Safari I have wrapped the offending code in a `@supports` media rule.
 [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-timeline/view)

 2. Using the `background-attachment: fixed` is not supported on iOS devices and is a known long standing issue.
 While this is not important to the functionality of the page itself, I felt it was disappointing not to have the pseudo-parallax feature present on iOS mobile devices.
 Fortunately I found [this](https://webers-testseite.de/donkey/) that provides a work around by simply creating a pseudo class on the parent element and then using position fixed with the background image contained within that.